change-hi/change-hi.github.io/morea/intro/experience-onboarding.md

 <https://hawaii.kualibuild.com/app/builder/app/643483f5ba9e6bfe3a8f378c/start>

 Access to any relevant Google Drive, Google Calendars, email LISTSERVs, Slack, Github and other resources: Access will be granted throughout the week.
-Please contact Maria Dumanlang if you do not hear back about access to any of these resources.
+Please contact Maria Dumanlang at EPSCOR-ADMIN@lists.hawaii.edu if you do not hear back about access to any of these resources.

 ### 4. Directions for completing CITI Responsible Conduct of Research (RCR) Training

 All federally-funded students must complete CITI Responsible Conduct of Research training.
 The CITI RCR course may take 4 or more hours to complete.
 CITI keeps track of your progress allowing you to complete the course over several sessions.
 It is strongly recommended that you utilize all the tools available, such as the video clips, case studies and elective modules.
 These tools provide a great deal of information regarding research integrity and research best practices.
-For questions, please contact Michelle Choe at choem3@hawaii.edu.
+For questions, please contact Michelle Choe at EPSCOR-ADMIN@lists.hawaii.edu.

 <https://research.hawaii.edu/orc/research-integrity/rcr-training/>